GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (231).md

 * The secondary attack gains a +1 bonus

 **Critical Failure**: You seem to cast the spell as intended, except it originates at your space.

+#### Passage

+**Minimum Tier**: 2

+**Casting Time**: 3 actions

+**Effect**: You touch a solid surface, tracing a door and (optionally) a handle.
+The outline becomes a door made of the very same material as the wall.
+Where there would be hinges, the space the material would occupy instead folds itself in such a way as to not disturb the material itself yet still allow the "door" to swing.
+This door can be as thick as a number of inches equal to the spell's tier doubled.
+The door lasts until the end of the second round following the casting of this spell.
+When the spell ends, space unfolds in such a way so as to appear almost as though the spell was never cast in the first place.

+If cast on a surface with material thicker than the door, the door is still created- with the remainder of the material remaining on the other side of the door.
+This cannot be cast on a portal which already exists.

+If the spellcheck is a critical success, you may spend an action to prematurely end the spell.
+Alternatively, you could choose to eliminate any trace of the spell having been cast.
+This decision is made when the spell is cast.

+**At Higher Tiers**: The benefits for casting at a higher tier are noted above.

+**Critical Failure**: Your tracing glows as though its about to form.
+You and creatures you are familiar with cannot interact with it in anyway nor can such creatures pass through.
+You gain an additional point of spell sickness.

 #### Pain Split